 In an affirmative program, the LGBTQ experience is front and center, validating identity as a central element of treatment.

 At Gateway Foundation, We Are With You for Life

-Living life as an LGBTQ individual is, at times, highly stressful and difficult.
+Living life as an LGBTQ individual is, at times, highly stressful and challenging.
 It’s no surprise that when faced with pervasive prejudice and the anxiety it creates, many LGBTQ people turn to drugs and alcohol to escape intense emotions.
 However, there is no safe way to use mind-altering substances, and occasional self-medication quickly turns to addiction.
-Getting effective addiction treatment specifically tailored to LGBTQ individuals is the most important thing to do to avoid becoming another statistic.
+Getting effective addiction treatment tailored explicitly to LGBTQ individuals is the most important thing to avoid becoming another statistic.

 Gateway Foundation is a nationwide leader in addiction medicine, providing highly individualized evidence-based treatment to people of all backgrounds.
 We are proud to serve those struggling with addiction and substance abuse in the LGBTQ community through affirmative care.

 If you or someone you care about in the LGBTQ community needs help overcoming drug or alcohol addiction, there’s no time to waste.
 To learn more about LGBTQ addiction recovery at Gateway Foundation, give us a call at 877-505-4673 or reach out for more information through our contact form.